New Mexico Work Accident Lawyers

 Injured in an Industrial Accident?
 Here's What You Should Do.

 In some cases, an injured worker may have grounds for a third-party lawsuit.
-Because workers’ comp does not provide total coverage for lost earnings, loss of future earnings, emotional trauma, and other non-economic damages, a third-party personal injury lawsuit can make a considerable difference in a worker’s ability to rebuild.
+Because workers' compensation does not provide total coverage for lost earnings, loss of future earnings, emotional trauma, and other non-economic damages, a third-party personal injury lawsuit can make a considerable difference in a worker's ability to rebuild.

 Protecting Industrial Workers in Albuquerque, NM & Nationwide

-Employer Responsibility: Preventing Industrial Accidents
+Employers Are Responsible for Preventing Industrial Accidents

 Since 1971, OSHA has worked with employers and employees alike to promote increased safety in the workplace, particularly industrial worksites.
-These help keep industrial workers and all employers safe at work.
+These efforts help keep industrial workers and all employers safe at work.

 Some pieces of regulations enforced by OSHA include: